13 Ways to Practice Extreme Frugality

 Do you have goals like achieving financial independence or taking control over your spending?

-Whatever your reasons, making the day to day decision to focus on
+Whatever your reasons, making the day to day decision to focus on simple living may be the answer.

 I have to admit, extreme frugality is not my thing.
 But there are a few of these I’ve either done or would consider trying.